egger/cronica/README.md

 - The iOS and iPadOS apps are fully inside the Shared folder.
 - The tvOS app shares resources with Shared folder and it's unique UI elements lives only on CronicaTV folder.
 - The macOS app shares resources with Shared folder and it's unique UI elements lives only on CronicaMac
-- The watchOS app shares resources with Shared folder and it's unique UI elements lives only on
+- The watchOS app shares resources with Shared folder and it's unique UI elements lives only on CronicaWatch.

 ##  Build information